Ranching Systems Degree

-The Ranching System degree in the Montana State University Dan Scott Ranch Managment Program is designed to produce successful ranch managers equipped for the ever-changing landscape of the ranching industry.
+The Ranching System degree in the Montana State University Dan Scott Ranch Management Program is designed to produce successful ranch managers equipped for the ever-changing landscape of the ranching industry.

-In addition to experiencing a diverse array of coursework in animal production, natural resources management, economics and business, students gain valuable hands-on experience through two summer-long internships on actual working ranches in and outside of Montana.
+In addition to experiencing a diverse array of classroom and experiential coursework in animal production, natural resources management, economics and business, students gain valuable hands-on experience through two summer-long internships on actual working ranches in and outside of Montana.

 This unique program provides students real-world experience while enhancing communication and leadership skills.